 Our approach, throughout this project, has been staged implementation which allows a small staff to successfully manage this ambitious project.
 Salmon fisheries are more diverse and seasonal than groundfish and crab fisheries.
 ADF&G will always support conventional, paper-based reporting for smaller buyers and processors.
 In November 2015, ADF&G adopted a regulation to require larger seafood processors to use the tLandings application for all tendered salmon.
 All tendered groundfish must be reported using the tLandings application, as well.
-During the 2018 salmon season, 82.3% percent of all salmon landings were submitted electronically.
+During the 2019 salmon season, 93.7% percent of all salmon landings were submitted electronically.

-While implementation of statewide electronic reporting of shellfish and herring fisheries was planned to be addressed in 2018, this ambitious undertaking had to be put on hold due the eLandings Program Coordinator II, Gail Smith, unexpectedly being out on medical leave for an extended period of time and eventually retiring in July 2018.
-Additionally, the two main ADF&G eLandings programmer positions had an average vacancy rate of 22.9% during 2018.
+Implementation of statewide electronic reporting of shellfish and herring fisheries is planned; however, this ambitious undertaking has been delayed.
+Turnover in both the Program Coordinator and various Programmer positions has contributed to the delays.
 Due to the complexity of the eLandings system, training a new programmer requires up to two years before he/she can act without review.

 The IERS features include electronic landing and production reports, real time quota monitoring, immediate data validation, and printable (.pdf) fish ticket reports.
 The IERS provides processors with web-based electronic catch and production data extraction using an XML output.
 ADF&G personnel, funded by AKFIN, Rationalized Crab Cost Recovery funds, and IFQ Halibut/Sablefish Cost Recovery funds, participate in the IERS project on the development, implementation, and maintenance levels.
-During 2018, the IERS recorded 201,268 landing reports in crab, groundfish, and salmon fisheries.
+During 2019, the IERS recorded 222,128 landing reports in crab, groundfish, and salmon fisheries.
 The IERS is extensively documented on a public and secure wiki at: https://elandings.alaska.gov/confluence/

 Local ADF&G personnel in six locations throughout the state of Alaska (Petersburg, Sitka, Juneau, Homer, Kodiak and Dutch Harbor) maintain close contact with groundfish fishers, processors, and state/federal enforcement to maintain a high quality of accuracy in the submitted fish ticket records.
 The Interagency Electronic Reporting System - eLandings, seaLandings, tLandings, and eLogbook applications, with immediate data validation and business rules, has improved data quality and allows personnel to function at a higher level.
-User support on a 24/7 basis is being provided by GCI, an Alaska based telecommunications company.
+User support is provided by ADFG and NMFS staff, who monitor the eLandings Help Desk email address.
 IFQ reporting support is provided by the NOAA Fisheries Data Technicians.